Self-Service Solutions

 Ticket deflection measurement

 Measure how many customers start to open a support ticket but close it after viewing suggested articles.
-Most modern help desk platforms (Zendesk, Intercom, Help Scout) offer this measurement natively.
+Most modern help desk platforms — Zendesk, Intercom, Help Scout, Freshdesk — offer this measurement natively.
 When a customer opens a ticket form, the system surfaces relevant articles.
 If the customer reads an article and does not submit the ticket, that counts as a deflected (self-served) interaction.

 This approach captures intent to contact support and measures whether the knowledge base prevented that contact.
 It is a more conservative measure than page-view counting but a more meaningful one.
-The Zendesk 2024 CX Trends Report finds that top-performing support organizations measure self-service rate via ticket deflection rather than page views, specifically because deflection ties the metric to outcomes rather than activity.
+Top-performing support organizations measure self-service rate via ticket deflection rather than page views, specifically because deflection ties the metric to outcomes rather than activity.

 What is a realistic self-service rate benchmark for B2B SaaS?